brandonfoushee/cse251s23/week06/reading/prepare06.md

 After thread global_var = 123456
 ```

 In the output, you see that the thread was able to change the global variable while the process wasn't.
-This is because the process, when created, gets it's own GIL and it's own copy of `global_var`.
+This is because the process, when created, gets it's own GIL and its own copy of `global_var`.
 This is different than the `global_var` in the main thread.
 This is why it doesn't change.
 Another reason not to use global variables.

 ## Process Pool and Map() function